wangwang190/node.js-weather-website/README.md

 # node.js-weather-website

-This is use to check the curent weather at your location or any place!
+This is use to check the curent weather at your location or any places!